kelsey822/RAG-Evaluation/README.md

 # with policy chat running
 python rag-test.py
 ````
-The data will be saved in a csv file containing the query and source texts as separate columns.
+The data will be saved in a .csv file containing the query and source texts as separate columns.

 # Retrieval metrics
 The following metrics are calculated on the retrieval data